Jewish Bolshevism: Origins

 The conflation of Jews and revolution emerged in the atmosphere of destruction of Russia during World War I. When the revolutions of 1917 crippled Russia's war effort, conspiracy theories developed far from Berlin and Petrograd.
 Some commentators in Britain ascribed the revolution to an "apparent conjunction of Bolsheviks, Germans and Jews".

-By December 1917, five of the twenty-one members of the Communist Central Committee were Jews: the commissar for foreign affairs, the president of the Supreme Soviet, the deputy chairman of the Council of People's Commissars, the president of Petrograd Soviet, and the deputy director of the Cheka secret police.
+In 1917, many Russian Jews were manual workers, artisans, or petite-bourgeoisie, and most were not Bolsheviks.
+Most Jewish socialists tended to go for the Jewish Labor Bund or Menshevik gradualism.
+As epitomized by Simon Dubnow, the majority of Russian Jews believed Leninism would lead to bloodshed.
+However, in the Soviet leadership, literate, urban Jewish people were able to obtain more representation than in the average European cabinet.
+By December 1917, five of the twenty-one members of the Communist Central Committee were Jewish, the commissar for foreign affairs, the president of the Supreme Soviet, the deputy chairman of the Council of People's Commissars, the president of Petrograd Soviet, and the deputy director of the Cheka secret police.
+During the 1920s, 15 to 20 percent of party delegates were Jewish, as were many technocrats such as clerks, researchers, teachers, and administrators.
+During the Russian Civil War, Jews sought protection from the Red Army as massacres were perpetrated by anti-Bolshevik forces such as Symon Petliura and those carried out by Anton Denikin, even though in some cases the Red Army itself committed atrocities against Jews.
+But, these were atypical as Lenin issued orders of protection, leading to young Jews volunteering for the military.
+While Jews were overrepresented in Bolshevism relative to their proportion of the population, so were Latvians and Caucasians.
+The children of Orthodox priests, generally well-educated and lacking economic opportunities, were also overrepresented in the ranks of the revolutionary organizations.
+Jews were the most important ethnic group after Russians politically and numerically, but Bolshevism was not "Jewish."
+The majority of revolutionaries were non-Jewish.
+Later, Bolshevism Russianized and Jews were among the first of the ethnic minorities in the Soviet Union to suffer from it as Jews, like all non-Russians, were killed disproportionately in Stalin's purges.

-The worldwide spread of the concept in the 1920s is associated with the publication and circulation of The Protocols of the Elders of Zion, a fraudulent document that purported to describe a secret Jewish conspiracy aimed at world domination.
-The expression made an issue out of the Jewishness of some leading Bolsheviks (such as Leon Trotsky) of the October Revolution.
+The worldwide spread of the Jewish Bolshevism conspiracy theory in the 1920s is associated with the publication and circulation of The Protocols of the Elders of Zion, a fraudulent document that purported to describe a secret Jewish conspiracy aimed at world domination.
+The expression made an issue out of the Jewishness of leading Bolsheviks, such as Leon Trotsky.
 Daniel Pipes said that "primarily through The Protocols of the Elders of Zion, the Whites spread these charges to an international audience."
 James Webb wrote that it is rare to find an antisemitic source after 1917 that "does not stand in debt to the White Russian analysis of the Revolution".